 The Beatrice Bain Research Group (BBRG) is UC Berkeley’s research center for the production and dissemination of critical, interdisciplinary feminist research on women and gender.
 The BBRG is particularly interested in enabling research on gender in its intersections with sexuality, race, class, nation, religion, postcoloniality, globalization and transnational feminisms.

 Among the BBRG programs and activities is the BBRG Affiliated Scholars Program, designed to accommodate visiting scholars who would like to spend a relatively short period of time in residence, ranging from one month to one semester.
 (For a period of residency of one full academic year, please see the BBRG Scholars-in-Residence Program).
 The BBRG Affiliated Scholars Program is open to scholars who meet UC Berkeley's visiting scholar definition, from the U.S. and abroad, whose work is centrally on women and gender.
-Applicants must have the Ph.D. in hand one year prior to the beginning of the appointment.
+Applicants must have the Ph.D. (or its equivalent) in hand one year prior to the beginning of the appointment.
+For fields in which a Ph.D. is not required for senior-level scholarship, please include a short explanation in your application cover letter describing your qualifications to conduct doctoral level research.

 The BBRG accepts applications for the BBRG Affiliated Scholars Program throughout the academic year.